island-lang/island-lang.github.io/README.md

 * Keywords should be carefully named: what does `def` mean in Python? `cons` in Haskell?
 Even worse: `car` and `cdl` in LISP?
 Put extra effort to find the best possible term that most closely matches the semantics of what it is intended to represent.
 * Always provide a way to name things: parameters, methods, types, return values, etc. A scalable language aimed towards professional programming tasks _must_ provide naming facilities.
 It is not an option.
 Without naming it'd be mostly a "toy" language suitable only for small-to-medium projects.
 * No unnecessary extra keywords or characters for the programmer to write, like `then` after `if` in Pascal, `where` after `class` in Haskell, colons (`:`) to signal a block start in Python, `end` to end blocks in many languages.
 * Try to keep consistent locality relationships between clauses and symbols.
-Orientational metaphors like "data flows from the left to right" should be respected as much as possible.
+Orientational metaphors like "data flows from the left to the right" should be respected as much as possible.
 * Expressive, rather than minimalist, syntax.
 Don't be afraid to introduce new special keywords if deemed necessary (use context-sensitive awareness to allow identifier names to be used even if they conflict with a keyword that's reserved elsewhere).